-HIS350 · Modern America.
+HIS350 • Modern America.
 4 Credits.

-An exploration of 20th century American history from 1890 to the present.
+A survey of 20th century American history from 1890 to the present.
 Examination of major social, economic, cultural, political, and religious change in modern America, with an emphasis on the intersections of race, class, and gender.
-Prerequisites: HIS200L; sophmore standing.
+Prerequisites: HIS200L, HIS204U, HIS207U.
 Offered: Spring.